Elegant Classy Living Room Design

 This approach blends the timeless appeal of mid-century design with the striking contrast of navy and orange.
 It’s about clean lines, warm woods, and a playful yet sophisticated palette.

 Anchor your orange and navy living room with a classic teak credenza.
 A low-slung navy sofa, perhaps in a textured wool, pairs beautifully with an iconic orange accent chair—think an Eames lounge chair in a rich persimmon leather.
-A Sputnik chandelier overhead adds that perfect retro touch.
-It sounds simple, but most people forget the power of quality craftsmanship.
+A Sputnik chandelier overhead adds that perfect retro touch. the power of quality craftsmanship.

 Let your art do the talking.
 This idea uses a deep navy wall as a dramatic canvas, allowing a curated collection of orange-themed artwork to become the primary carriers of color and personality.